ak2k2/MV2-QTM/README.md

 * [CPI](https://fred.stlouisfed.org/series/CPIAUCSL)
 * [GDP](https://fred.stlouisfed.org/series/GDP)

-## MV = PT
+## QTM => MV = PT

-where:

 * M = Money Supply from (M2SL.csv)
 * V = Velocity of Money
 * P = Price Level (CPI)
 * T = Volume of Transactions (GDP)

-Creates a dataframe with CPI, GDP, and M2 columns and then calculates the velocity of money by dividing CPI * GDP by M2.
-The calculated velocity is then compared to FRED's Velocity => the M2 Money Stock.
+Creates a dataframe with CPI, GDP, and M2 columns and then calculates the velocity of money (V=PT/M) by normalizing and then taking (CPI x GDP / M2SL).

 ## Results

-The results of the analysis show that the velocity of money implied by QTM is generally close to FRED's Velocity of M2 Money Stock, but there are some discrepancies.
-In particular, the velocity implied by QTM is often higher than FRED's velocity.
-FRED's M2V series does not take into account the velocity of money outside of the M2 money stock so this comparison is very is loose to begin with.
+The velocity of money implied by QTM is compared with FRED's Velocity of M2 Money Stock

+* FRED's M2V series does not take into account the velocity of money outside of the M2 money stock.

 [quantity-theory-of-money](https://www.investopedia.com/insights/what-is-the-quantity-theory-of-money/)